 Take a journey back in time on this historic heritage trail in West Cork

-The Coppeen Heritage Trail runs from the west at Beal Na Blá, through Coppeen and the surrounding areas and to the the site of Kilmichael Ambush.
+The Coppeen Heritage Trail runs from the west at Beal Na Blá, through Coppeen and the surrounding areas and to the site of Kilmichael Ambush.

 Heritage Trail List: